 Some of the software here and other places include free toolbars, changing your search engine, new web browsers, etc. They are often selected by default, either when you go to download or while you're going through the install process.
 Watch for it and be sure to remove that checkmark; you don't want it!

-- Microsoft Word Viewer: When all you want to do is view a document someone sent you
+- Microsoft Word Viewer: When all you want to do is view a Word document someone sent you

 - Microsoft PowerPoint Viewer: When all you want to do is view a PowerPoint presentation someone sent you